aiweizeng/microscopy/README.md

 ## Tracking dots with Trackmate

-Trackmate is an ImageJ plugin for tracking: https://imagej.net/plugins/trackmate/
+Trackmate is an ImageJ plugin for tracking dots in time series data: https://imagej.net/plugins/trackmate/

 ### trackmate_process_batch.py